kevbrain/apicastsix/examples/oauth2/README.md

 A very simple Sinatra app acting as a Client, running on `http://localhost:3001`.

-The app will display a page where you can enter a client_id, redirect_uri and scope to request an authorization code.
+The app will display a page where you can enter a `client_id`, `redirect_uri` and `scope` to request an authorization code.

 The Authorization URL targeted will be the `/authorize` endpoint on your API Gateway instance, e.g `localhost:8080/authorize` The Access Token URL targeted will be the `/oauth/token` endpoint on your API Gateway instance. e.g `localhost:8080/oauth/token`

-Both these values are built in to the client, however, the Gateway host can be overwritten by adding a `.env` file under the client directory, otherwise this will default to `localhost:8080`
+Both these values are built in to the client, however, the Gateway host can be overwritten by adding a `.env` file under the `client` directory and specifying the gateway host in the `GATEWAY` environment variable (in format `<host>:<port>`), otherwise this will default to `localhost:8080`

 Once an authorization code is returned back to the app, you can exchange that for an access token by additionally providing a client secret.

 ### Requesting an authorization code

-You can then click <strong>Authorize</strong> under "Step 1: Request Authorization Code" to initiate the access token request process.
+You can then click **Authorize** under "Step 1: Request Authorization Code" to initiate the access token request process.

 ### Exchanging authorization code for an access token

-When the authorization code is returned, you can enter in your client_id and client_secret and click <strong>Get Token</strong> to request an access token.
+When the authorization code is returned, you can enter in your `client_id` and `client_secret` under "Step 2: Exchange Authorization Code for Access Token" and click **Get Token** to request an access token.

 auth-server.rb
 --------------